Part 1: A Great Beginner Quilt with Room to Grow

 The chain pattern is even more dominant when it's made from three fabrics.

-For this two-block, straight set quilt layout, notice that each quilt is drawn with odd numbers of blocks in both the rows and columns.
-This creates a symmetrical design.
+For this two-block, straight set quilt layout, notice that each quilt is drafted with odd numbers of blocks in both the rows and columns.
+This is a must for a symmetrical design.

 A limited fabric palette and/or a limited value palette emphasizes the 'chain' pattern.